FayeCarter/thermostat/README.md

 - [X] You can ask about the thermostat's current energy usage: < 18 is low-usage, < 25 is medium-usage, anything else is high-usage.
 - [X] Create HTML Elements
 - [X] Use JQuery to implement JavaScript on HTML
-- [ ] (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)
+- [X] (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)
+    - > NEED CSS FILE